IBM/Train-Custom-Speech-Model/README.md

 * Install [Node.js](https://nodejs.org/en/) runtime or NPM.

 To allow the web service to connect to your **Watson Speech to Text** service, create in the root directory a file named `services.json` by copying the sample file `services.sample.json`.
-Update the apikey in the file with your api key you retrieved in [Step 3](#3-configure-credentials).
+Update the `apikey` and 'url' fields in the newly created file with your own values that were retrieved in [Step 3](#3-configure-credentials).

 ```json
 {